wixplosives/sample-monorepo/packages/app/README.md

 # @sample/app

-Exposes the `App` React components itself, and contains client entry-point.
+Exposes the `App` React component itself, and contains the client's entry-point.

 ## License